RyukungG/git-commands/README.md

 ---
 ## Resources

-> TODO: Add your favorite Git resources (at least 1) [Git and GitHub Basics][Git-and-GitHub-Basics] Learn about version control systems and practice using Git and GitHub.
+[Git and GitHub Basics][Git-and-GitHub-Basics] Learn about version control systems and practice using Git and GitHub.
 [atlassian bitbucket][atlassian] Simple Github fundamentals

 [Pro Git Online Book][ProGit] Chapters 2 & 3 contain the essentials.
 Downloadable PDF is also available.